Melclic/metaxime/README.md

 # MetaXime

 This projects makes it more accessible to study the output of RetroPath2.0 by converting the results to metabolic models for downstream analysis.
-The project also uses CobraK to perform different

 ## Requirements